 - For detailed information on the outcome of your HEAR application, log into the ‘My Application’ section of www.cao.ie.
 Click on the ‘HEAR Application Outcome’ button to view the reason(s) why your application was ineligible.
 Applicants are ineligible because they did not meet criteria or they failed to meet the terms and conditions of application.

 - Being ineligible for HEAR means that you cannot compete for one of the reduced points places.

 - You can still get into college if you meet the entry requirements for the course of your choice.

 - It does not affect any application you may make to Student Universal Support Ireland (SUSI) for a maintenance grant.

-HEAR has a process for reviewing contested outcomes to make sure that all HEAR applicants are treated fairly and the assessment procedures have been applied consistently.
-Further information about this process, including deadlines for contesting outcomes, can be found here.
+HEAR has a process for reviewing ineligible outcomes to make sure that all HEAR applicants are treated fairly and the assessment procedures have been applied consistently.
+Further information about this review and appeal process, including deadlines for making a review and appeal application, can be found here.